 2. Create a bohemian bedroom with florals galore

 A dense floral wallcovering sets the mood in this romantic bedroom.
 With a bold all-over pattern like this, it can be a good idea to break it up and tone things down with plainer blocks of color in between, such as here with the dressing table, curtains, sofa and mirror.

 The rug continues the floral theme, again set against a plain carpet.
 The unpatterned elements allow all the florals to sing out.
-Decorative touches such as the chandelier, table lamp and mirror add to the romance.
+Decorative touches, such as the beautiful table lamp, mirror and bedroom chandelier, add to the romance.

 3. Let Indian textiles be your bedroom's inspiration

 Mimosa yellows and vibrant greens form the palette for this Rajasthan-inspired bedroom, with a canopy adorned with trims and fringing for those extra decorative touches.

 Wonderful if you are looking for master bedroom ideas, this space is inspired by bedrooms in grand palaces, the bed made for daydreaming away from the bustle and noise of the world outside.

 4. Give a Bohemian bedroom a country twist

 Bohemian bedrooms are all about eclectic style, so while you might favor a country feel, adding soft furnishings and accessories with clashing styles and unusual colors can work wonders.

 Here, the cute-appeal is dialled down by the gray striped bedding, while even the pinks and oranges have that washed-out look that's so perfect for a laid-back space.